helidon-io/helidon/messaging/README.md

 </dependencies>
 ```

-Concrete Kafka and JMS connector implementations remain in the
+Concrete Kafka, JMS, and Pulsar connector implementations are in the
 [Helidon Extensions repository](https://github.com/helidon-io/helidon-extensions) and are consumed separately once
 they are built against this core API.
 Their artifacts and connector-specific configuration documentation are versioned
 there.
 The core runtime discovers connector providers through the Service Registry.